moozilla/setup-finder/README.md

 ![Example setup-finder output](https://i.imgur.com/5ZY9kUQ.png)

 An image representing the best continuation for each bag is shown.
-For PCs an example of how to clear the PC with the highest success rate is shown (not necessarily the best method).
+For PCs an example of how to clear the PC with the highest success rate is shown (not necessarily the best method overall).
 To see all the continuations, click the **# continuations** link for a fumen diagram.

-Warning: the current demo for TSD→TSD→PC tests more than 10,000 Perfect Clears and takes ~1hr to run on my PC.
+**Warning:** More complicated setups (TSS→TST→TSD or TSD→TSD→TSD) can take a long time to run (several hours) even on a fairly beefy machine.
 Note that setup-finder saves every setup and PC result solution-finder finds, so if you stop in the middle of a calculation or want to regenerate a setup it will go much faster the next time (instantaneously if you re-run the same input).

 ## input.txt